sapper-dragon/svgo/README.md

-# sapper-svgo
+# @sapper-dragon/svgo

 Decorate your [Sapper](https://sapper.svelte.dev/) project with SVGO.

-`sapper-svgo` utilizes [SVGO](https://github.com/svg/svgo) under the surface, which is a tool for optimizing Scalable Vector Graphics files.
+`@sapper-dragon/svgo` utilizes [SVGO](https://github.com/svg/svgo) under the surface, which is a tool for optimizing Scalable Vector Graphics files.

 ## Installation